-This 99 day withdrawal from all social media is one of the best things I’ve done in a very long time.
+This 99 day withdrawal from Facebook was one of the best things I’ve done in a very long time.
 It gave me some perspective on what was important in both my life and writing career and I’m now in motion to both complete the planning stages and implement the beginning stages.

 Some lightbulb moments to be sure. 🙂